 This is a great chat if you are obsessed by hardcore, make sure you find time to sit down and listen to it properly.

-I was once a Little Man aged 11 looking out of my Little House through my parents Whole World Window.
-It was a beautifully innocent time hanging out in the burbs of Surrey, riding my BMX after homework through wet leaves and spiky conkers, not giving a hoot about anything.
-The stereo in my bedroom played 7″ records from Adam Ant, The Jam, The Specials and Madness, slabs of vinyl bought on a Saturday afternoon in the little independent record shop in our hometown of Sutton.
-Chick-a-Boom, was owned by an overweight biker who sat behind the counter with a huge beard.
-Aside from his overwhelming presence I loved the smell of the vinyl there, as opposed to the big store on the high street they called Woolworth’s, where my Mum preferred visiting for her records.
+I was once a Little Man aged 11 looking out of my Little House through my parents’ Whole World Window.
+It was a beautiful, innocent time hanging out in the burbs of Surrey, riding my BMX after homework through wet leaves and spiky conkers, not giving a hoot about anything.
+The stereo in my bedroom played 7″ records from Adam Ant, The Jam, The Specials and Madness – slabs of vinyl bought on a Saturday afternoon in the little independent record shop in our hometown of Sutton called Chick-a-Boom, that was owned by an overweight biker who sat behind the counter with a huge beard spinning discs.
+Aside from his overwhelming presence I loved the smell of the vinyl there, as opposed to the big store on the high street they called Woolworths, where my Mum preferred visiting.
 Collecting music weekly became something special but as you know, the Whole World Window is a very special and endless space – where discovery, is everything.

 Somewhere hidden in the suburbs of the same county in 1984, Cardiacs were preparing the release of their original cassette of The Seaside.
 They were only a few miles down the road.
 Their off-the-wall, psychedelic punk rock was being distributed to the ears of the chosen few throughout Kingston Uni and the suburban alternative pubs like The Mill and in other small towns nearby in Surbiton, Teddington and beyond.
 Little did I know that a few years later just one sniff of Cardiacs’ musical drug would change my entire life, forever.